tyler-nie/Bill-Manager/README.md

 - You can locate my visual component by looking at the top left of the window
 - You can save the state of my application by clicking the save program button
 - You can reload the state of my application by clicking the load program button

+## Phase 4: Task 2

+- Fri Dec 02 18:00:26 PST 2022
+- Added Person with name 'Tyler' and ID 0to My Group.
+- Fri Dec 02 18:00:32 PST 2022
+- Added Person with name 'Bhavesh' and ID 1to My Group.
+- Fri Dec 02 18:00:43 PST 2022
+- Added Bill with ID 0 with cost 25.0 and 2 many people to My Group.